 Tata Group Companies

-There are 20 publicly listed Tata companies as of the present date totaling a market cap of eye-popping Rs.
-20,38,089 crores.
+There are 20 publicly listed Tata companies as of the present date with proposed IPOs of two more companies.
 Here is a list of listed Tata companies.

 |Company Name||Industry||CMP (Rs.)||Market Cap (Rs.
 Cr)|

 |Tata Teleservices (Maharashtra)||Telecommunications||79.4||15,500|